Filper Research Beta: Beta 400A

 Flight testing of N5005F was initiated in July 1967.
 N5005F was able to enter forward flight.
 Envelope expansion continued until November 1967.
 The test pilot was Tony Vincenzi.

-Fatal Accident
+Fatal accident

 An envelope expansion flight on N5005F was scheduled for November 27, 1967.
 The flight plan called for flight to 110 kn, a speed which had not been attempted previously.
 As the pilot was attempting to reach the 110 kn test point at an altitude of approximately 1500 ft AGL the rotor system went unstable and destroyed the vehicle in flight.
 The pilot was unable to parachute clear and was killed.

 Since the aircraft was operating in the experimental category, an accident investigation was not conducted by the NTSB.

 Conclusion

 Filper Research ceased operation in April 1968.
 No further flight operations were conducted after November 27, 1967.
 Fabrication of airframes ceased.
-The disposition of the N5000F and incomplete airframes in unknown.Several of the principles returned to Lockheed.
+The disposition of the N5000F and incomplete airframes is unknown.Several of the principles returned to Lockheed.